 - How old you are

 Financial companies don’t do things without making a profit, and best reverse mortgage companies are no different.
 That means no one is going to give you 100% of your home equity, no matter how old you are.
-Then, there would be no profit if you died too soon.
-The base amount is a percentage that depends upon, among other things, how likely they think the value of your home will rise, and how easy it will be to sell.
+There would be no profit if you died too soon.
+The base amount is a percentage that depends upon, among other things, how likely they think the value of your home will rise, and how easy it will be to sell once you die.

 That base percentage is modified by how old you are.
 This is where the insurance part of the transaction comes in.
 The lender can’t profit on the transaction until you die.
 The longer they have to wait, the more risk and the more it costs, because that money could have been earning interest or other return somewhere else.
 Therefore, all things being equal, the older you are, the more money you will get for your reverse mortgage.

-Although you must be 62 years old to qualify for a reverse mortgage, at that age, you are likely to get a very small payout of your equity.
+Although you must be 62 years old to qualify for a reverse mortgage, at that age, you are only going to get a very small payout of your equity.
 After all, in that case, it is very likely that you’ll live 10, 20, or even 30 years before the lender can make a profit.
-That means they need to make a big profit when you finally do pass on.
+That means they need to make a bigger profit when you finally do pass on.

 For many people, there are better options.
 Be sure you explore all the options before choosing a reverse mortgage.
 In the end, it may be your best option, but make sure you understand all the pros and cons and that you know what other alternatives you have before making a life-long decision.